 I love this wine.
 Birthdays are tough in Quarantine, but Alaskan King Crab Legs and great vintage bubbles helps keep the spirit up.
 Smooth, ethereal, and vibrantly alive—this cuvée spreads across the palate like a kitten and curls up playfully before easing its way down your throat.
-Doesn’t get much better. — a month ago
+Doesn’t get much better. — 3 years ago

 Sinegal - Prior notes apply.
 Excellent wine.
 Second fruit cobbler.
 Wifey is trying to kill me.
 Send help... — 3 years ago